Superformula/frontend-test/README.md

 ### Project Outline

-This project uses React & Redux, SASS, and includes a custom webpack config.
+This project uses React & Redux (with Immutable.js), SASS, and includes a custom webpack config.

 Other notable packages include `include-media` (useful media query mixins), `dotenv` for app environments, and